Lone Star Infusion

 - Arranging things in a precise manner

 The causes of OCD are generally unknown.
 However, certain factors put you at risk of developing this disorder, including:

 - Exposure to abuse or trauma

 - The natural wiring of your brain

 At Lone Star Infusion, our Anesthesiologist/Anesthetist team offers customized ketamine infusion therapy to treat OCD.

 While there are several other treatment options for OCD such as selective serotonin reuptake inhibitors (SSRIs), they generally do not treat the underlying cause of the mental illness.
 Ketamine works quite differently as it improves healthy neural function.

-As you get better, she may add boosters to maintain your wellness.
+As you get better, the Anesthesiologist/Anesthetist may add boosters to maintain your wellness.
 You’ll likely get these boosters at about 3-5 weeks after the six infusions.
 The number of boosters and how frequently you take them depends on the severity of your symptoms, other medications you have to take, and your response to the treatment.

 If you want to learn more about ketamine IV infusion therapy and how it can help manage OCD, call or book an appointment online today.